Are you planning a trip to Egypt? Great! This comprehensive guide to Egypt will help you do just that.

 Power voltage and socket type(s): 220V, plug types F and C. If these don't match with your devices, make sure to bring a universal adapter.

-Official religion(s)/Freedom of religion: Islam is the official religion of Egypt and is regulated by the government.
+Official religion(s)/Freedom of religion: Egypt is a Muslim country, with Islam as the official religion of Egypt, which is regulated by the government.
 90% of the population are Sunni Muslims, followed by Christians and Shia Muslims.

 Official language(s) and general knowledge of English: Modern Standard Arabic is the official language, though Egyptian Arabic is the most spoken.
 English is generally only spoken in urban or tourist areas.